-Leptin levels can be tested easily in the serum and fasting leptin levels higher than 10-12 indicate leptin resistance.
+Leptin levels can be tested easily in the serum and fasting leptin levels higher than 10-12 indicate the presence of leptin resistance.

 Patients with leptin resistance generally require higher levels of T3 only medications to help reduce the T4 to reverse T3 conversion that occurs with this condition.

-It's important to note that leptin resistance is generally a late finding and indicates that heavy metabolic damage has occurred.
+It's important to note that leptin resistance is generally a late finding and usually indicates that heavy metabolic damage has already occurred.

 Leptin resistance is often accompanied by insulin resistance and thyroid resistance (all three conditions are caused by the same thing).